jawordpressorg/community-handbook/meetup-organizer/resources/sponsor-email.md

 What will \[Your Group Name\] do for you?

-In return for your sponsorship, we will feature your logo, URL and a short description on our Meetup page and website.
+In return for your sponsorship, we will feature your logo, URLURL A specific web address of a website or web page on the Internet, such as a website’s URL www.wordpress.org and a short description on our Meetup page and website.
 We will add your logo and details, with a description of your business on our Meetup news slides and give you a shout out at the event.

 From time to time, we will send you updates of what your sponsorship has done for WordPress \[your-town\], including pictures of recent events.